 Please contact us.

 Grow with us to achieve the career you want, a career in management, and entrepreneurship.
-Our study program offers 4 (four) focus deepening topics namely; Financial Management, Operations Management, Marketing Management, and Human Resources Management.
+Our study program offers 4 (four) focus-deepening topics namely; Financial Management, Operations Management, Marketing Management, and Human Resources Management.
 We support the entrepreneurial spirit of students by offering related subjects, as well as supporting the topic of entrepreneurship thesis.
 Download our syllabus here and our academic guidelines here.

 The following courses are offered in each semester: